ruslan-ilesik/games_bot/README.md

 picked up by one of open connections.
 So by the time you call co_await (somewhere later in the code) you can already have response from database which will make awaiting instant as it will just return value.

+### Prepared statements
+Database module also supports prepared statements and executing them is made as template so no need to predefine parameters amount or their types.

 ### Background queries
 Support for background queries, if you need to insert something why make user wait for it to happen, just do request in background.